 ZipQuest Waterfall and Treetop Adventure is one of USA Today’s “10 Great U.S. Ziplines.”
-Enjoy a unique perspective of the forest and inspiring views of 2-story Carver’s Falls as you zip between platforms tucked high in the canopy.
-Experienced guides ensure your safety during the 2-hour tour, so all you have to worry about is remembering everything you’ll experience.
+Enjoy a unique perspective of the forest and inspiring views of two-story Carver’s Falls as you zip between platforms tucked high in the canopy on its Waterfall Expedition.
+Experienced guides ensure your safety during the 2.5-hour tour, so all you have to worry about is remembering everything you’ll experience.

-There’s plenty to entertain you at Putt-Putt Fun Center, regardless of your age.
-Hit a round of mini-golf, play laser tag or race go-carts.
-Keep track of your game-room winnings on a card instead of tickets, and redeem the points for prizes.
+There’s plenty to entertain you at Putt Putt Fun Center, regardless of your age.
+Hit a round of mini-golf, play laser tag or race go-karts.
+Keep track of your game room winnings on a card instead of tickets, and redeem the points for prizes.

 One of the newest state parks, Carvers Creek was once the winter estate of James Stillman Rockefeller, whose grandfather and great uncle founded Standard Oil.
 Hike its two trails, which traverse longleaf pine forests – home to endangered red-cockaded woodpeckers – pass the homestead and circle the Millpond, where bass, bluegills and catfish are ready to be caught.
 Pack a lunch; picnic tables, including some near grills, are located throughout the park.

-The annual 5-kilometer Color Run in late May is about being active not competitive.
-Dress in white and join others in one of the starting waves, which begin leaving at 8 a.m. from the Crown Complex, which also hosts concerts and the FireAntz hockey team.
+The annual 5-kilometer Color Run in June is about being active, not competitive.
+Dress in white and join others in one of the waves leaving from the Crown Complex, which also hosts concerts and the Marksmen hockey team.
 At each kilometer, your group will be doused with different colors.
 Stick around for music and dancing at the post-race party.

 No matter how many picky eaters there are in your group, everyone will find what they crave at one of the more than 20 eateries at the Cross Creek Mall food court.
-Afterward, explore the mall’s more than 1 million square feet, featuring 150-plus stores, from small boutiques to large department stores.
+Afterward, explore the mall’s 100-plus stores, from small boutiques to large department stores.

-If you're planning a visit during Fourth of July weekend, you'll have the opportunity to attend several events celebrating our nation's birthday, including the North Carolina Symphony's annual Independence Day Concert, minor league baseball and Fort Bragg's 4th of July Celebration.
+If you're planning a visit during Fourth of July weekend, you'll have the opportunity to attend several events celebrating our nation's birthday, including the Fayetteville Symphony Orchestra's annual Independence Day Concert, Minor League Baseball and Fort Liberty's 4th of July Celebration.

 You can bicycle, rollerblade, jog or walk the paved 5.3-mile Cape Fear River Trail.
 It has rolling hills, but the views make up for the extra effort.
 Find signs identifying some of the 700 plant and 150 bird species, restrooms, benches and tables along the way.
 Start at Clark Park, where a nature center offers exhibits and a canoe launch; or Jordan Soccer Complex, which is closer to the trail’s covered bridge.

-Experience the speed and excitement of wakeboarding without needing a boat at Smith Lake Recreation Area and Wake Zone Cable Park.
-An intricate aerial cable system pulls you from the edge of the dock and around the lake.
-Afterward, hike trails, swim at the beach, fish from shore or a kayak, and spend the night in a rental cabin or the campground.
+Experience fun in the sun at the Smith Lake Recreation Area beach, where concessions are also available.
+Afterward, hike trails, fish from shore or a kayak, and spend the night in a rental cabin or the campground.

 You may need to give yourself enough time to recover from a food coma.
-Then it’s off to revel in the feeling of flight at Paraclete XP indoor skydiving, the largest of its kind in the world.
+Then it’s off to revel in the feeling of flight at Paraclete XP Indoor Skydiving.
 Patient instructors will teach you to float, spin and tumble in the fast-moving vertical column of air.

 This article was produced in partnership with the Fayetteville Area Convention and Visitors Bureau.